datasciencecampus/pygrams/README.md

 python pygrams.py -mdf 0.05
 ```

-By using a small ($\leq$ 5%) maximum document frequency for unigrams, this may help remove generic words, or stop words.
+By using a small (5% or less) maximum document frequency for unigrams, this may help remove generic words, or stop words.

 #### TF-IDF score mechanics (-p)